Marbled salamander: Reproduction

 Nest site selection can be important to reproductive success.
 Marbled salamanders tend to favor sites at mid to higher elevations.
+The degree of moisture in the soil has also has an influence on the selection of a nesting site.

 However, it has been observed that females may abandon their eggs before flooding occurs.
 Female Marbled Salamanders have a very low attachment to their eggs, and they will abandon their nest after a disturbance.
 They have also been observed to abandon undisturbed nests.
 When the mother leaves the nest, she leaves the eggs vulnerable to predation by other salamanders, frogs, and beetles.

 Reproductive success is highly variable for the Marbled Salamander.
 One study found that eggs laid in the deepest parts and shallowest parts of the ponds had lower success than egges laid in the areas of the mean water level.
 Some years many juveniles will survive, while other years the breeding population may experience a catastrophic failure, and very few juveniles will survive.
 These catastrophic failures occur randomly, but it has been found that they are mainly influenced by the length of the hydroperiod.
 A short hydroperiod is the main cause of catastrophic failure.
 Because Marbled Salamanders have relatively long life spans, their chances of extinction due to catastrophic failure are low.
 If they do not breed successfully one year, they will be alive the next year to try again.
 However, if there are other complications affecting their survival, the possibility of a catastrophic failure poses a larger threat to the overall population.
 Surviving on land, outside of the reproduction season, is very important to keep the population stable.

 While most Marbled Salamanders return to the pond where they were born to breed, some may travel over 1,000 meters to locate a new pond to breed.
 This often occurs when their natal pond has a small population that may not have a large selection of mates.
 This dispersal helps populations of Marbled Salamanders to avoid genetic problems, by introducing new genes into the population.
 This dispersal also means that it is important to view these populations as a larger metapopulation, rather than focusing simply on a single wetland area.

 Larval salamanders have been found to be positively phototactic until fully developing their rear legs, at which point they switch and become negatively phototactic.